-Dripping faucets and showerheads waste money, but it’s those other types of leaks – such as those from pipes, windows and the roof – that can damage your home, encourage mold growth and even cause a flood.
+Dripping faucets and showerheads wastes money, but it’s those other types of leaks – such as those from pipes, windows, and the roof – that can damage your home, encourage mold growth, and even cause a flood.
 Fortunately, spotting a leak is fairly easy, as long as you employ the right techniques and know where to look.

 Consider the most likely places for water leaks to occur and check them frequently.
 Then, make note of any preventative measures you can take to stop future water leaks before they start.

 Washing machine failure can send huge amounts of water surging into your laundry room, but a small leak may go undetected for a while.
 Check the washing machine hose for leaks or excessive wear indicating a leak could develop soon.

 Replace a worn hose with a steel-braided version, not the rubber kind, which is prone to wearing out sooner.
 Change out the hose every five years to help prevent catastrophic failure.

 Even if your fridge doesn’t have an icemaker or water dispenser, it can still leak.
 After all, every refrigerator has a defrost drain and drain pain, two possible sources of water leaks.